 Some readers might be brushing off trying out Pokemon Go again, especially if they already tried playing the game nearly two years ago and fell off the title.
 While we can’t guarantee you’ll ever love the game again, there have been some pretty big advancements since most people last played.
 First, Pokemon from four more generations of games have been added to the title, unique types of Pokemon you can capture in the game, which means you’ll need to work hard to fill out your Pokedex with the new additions.
 There’s also added daily and weekly challenges and rewards for playing every day, and an in-game weather system that gives the chance to find specific types of Pokemon based on the weather and time of day in your area.
 There’s even an updated tracking system that makes finding Pokemon a lot easier than it was two years ago.

 Overall, Pokemon Go is still the same flawed-but-enjoyable experience it was in 2016, but the improvements have helped the title come a long way.
 We haven’t even been able to mention some of the features added to the game, including trading, PvP battling, Team Rocket grunts, and so much more.
-This truly feels like the game Niantic announced way back in 2016 in their original ad, and we can’t wait to see where the game goes in 2020.
+This truly feels like the game Niantic announced way back in 2016 in their original ad, and we can’t wait to see where the game throughout the rest of 2020.